 HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 I recommend this useful resource for Korean learners who know and can read Japanese or Chinese.
 This is a site that inserts Chinese characters into the Korean text you paste.
 For longer texts like ebooks you have to download their program and use it on hancom or microsoft office.
+The hancom/microsoft word plugin has more options to customize rendering ie only show hanja for the first instance of the word, ignore single syllable words, ability to add more words to the list, etc. I recommend pairing hanjaro with lingoes off-line dictionary for reading on the computer!

 It gives the user various options to customize the rendering to his or her needs: